Guide To The Missouri Assessment Program

 The National Assessment of Educational Progress (NAEP), often referred to as "the Nation's Report Card," is the only nationally representative and continuing assessment of what America's students know and can do in various subjects.
 Its two major goals are to measure student achievement and to report change in performance over time.

-The National Center for Education Statistic (NCES) administers the same NAEP assessment in every state.
+The National Center for Education Statistics (NCES) administers the same NAEP assessment in every state.
 This provides a common measure of achievement that allows for comparisons of achievement to the nation and among states and participating districts.
 NAEP does not report results for individual students.

-NAEP provides results for the nation as a whole in a variety of subjects and for the states individually in mathematics, reading, science, and writing.
+NAEP provides test results for the nation as a whole in a variety of subjects and for the states individually in mathematics, reading, science, and writing.
 Performance reporting disaggregates groups of students by gender, by different racial and ethnic groups, and by participation in special programs among others.

-- Grade 4: Math, Reading
+- 8th Grade – Math, Reading and Science

 Resources

-NAEP Data – https://www.nationsreportcard.gov
+NAEP Data

-Sample Questions – http://nces.ed.gov/nationsreportcard/itmrlsx/default.aspx
+Sample Questions

-NAEP Frameworks – https://dese.mo.gov/college-career-readiness/assessment/naep#mini-panel-naep-assessment5
+NAEP Frameworks

 Selected schools are notified via email in the prior academic year.